A Guide to Growing Fresh Vegetables in Planter Boxes

 Sunlight

 Monitoring and adjusting sunlight exposure is crucial as your plants grow.
 Observe how your plants respond to sunlight and adjust their position accordingly.
-Rotate the planting box or use shade cloth to protect sensitive plants from excessive heat or intense sunlight.
+Rotate the planter box or use shade cloth to protect sensitive plants from excessive heat or intense sunlight.
 That's especially critical during the hottest parts of the day.

 Harvesting Fresh Vegetables